harishbommakanti/harishbommakanti.github.io/content/about.md

 author = "Harish Bommakanti"
 +++

-I'm an undergraduate junior at UT Austin pursuing a Bachelors in Computer Science.
+:wave: I'm an undergraduate Junior in the CS program at UT Austin.

 My current interests include AI, Software Engineering, and Software Development.
 I've explored these in my past [positions](../experience), [courses](../education), and [projects](../projects).
 I'm always looking to expand my interests and explore them in new ways.